C.L.U.E.® is a registered trademark of LexisNexis Risk Solutions (who acquired it from ChoicePoint in 2008).

 When you or your insurance company requests a C.L.U.E report, it will include all losses reported within the past seven years from the date of the request.
 The basic information given is the date of loss, loss type and amount paid, along with general information such as your insurance company name, policy number and claim number.

-Besides the C.L.U.E report, which is maintained by LexisNexis, there is also a property loss database is maintained by Insurance Services Office (ISO).
-The ISO calls its database the Automated Property Loss Underwriting System, or A-PLUS.
+Besides the C.L.U.E report, which is maintained by LexisNexis, there is also a property loss database is maintained by Verisk Insurance Solutions.
+This database is called the Automated Property Loss Underwriting System, or A-PLUS.
 Because The LexisNexis report dominates the insurance risk market, reports of property loss have come to be known generically as “CLUE reports.”

 As with the C.L.U.E. report, you can receive one free A-Plus report in any 12-month period.
-If you need a copy of an ISO loss-history report, you can call the A-Plus consumer report request line at 1-800-627-3487.
+If you need a copy of an A-plus loss-history report, you can call the A-Plus consumer report request line.
 This report is sent only by mail.